 “This sort of wildcard usage is incompatible with any use of DNS which relies on reserving names in a registry with the express intent of not adding them to the DNS zone itself.
 An example of such a use is the JET-derived IDN approach of ‘registry restrictions’ and ‘reserved names’, which depends on the existence of names that are reserved and can be registered only by the holder of some related name, but which do not appear in the DNS.
 By some readings of the current ICANN IDN policy, support for that ‘reserved name’ approach is required.
 To accomplish the goal of reduced consumer confusion, the reserved names must not be resolvable at all.
 This reserved name approach appears to be completely incompatible with this sort of wildcard usage: since the wildcard will always cause a result to be returned, even for a reserved name which does not appear in the zone, one can support either one or the other, but not both.”

 In November 2006, the SSAC posted SAC 015 [17], an advisory explaining why wildcards should not be used for TLDs.
-It explains how wildcards work and gives example of problems that have resulted in the past from wildcard resource records in TLDs.
-SAC 015 references previous SSAC work and also cites a report from the ICANN Registry Services Technical Evaluation Panel [20] that reached the same conclusion as SAC 006 did: wildcards are too risky to be used in TLDs.
+It explained how wildcards work and gave examples of problems that resulted in the past from wildcard resource records in TLDs.
+SAC 015 referenced previous SSAC work and also cited a report from the ICANN Registry Services Technical Evaluation Panel [20] that reached the same conclusion as SAC 006 did: wildcards were too risky to be used in TLDs.

 SAC 032 [18] was released in June 2008.
-It contains a broader discussion of DNS response modification, with wildcards part of that discussion.
-SAC 032 provides preliminary recommendations for addressing DNS response modification, including this: “SSAC concurs with the IAB and recommends that entrusted agents should not use DNS wildcards in a zone without informing the domain registrant of the risks identified in this Report and elsewhere, that entrusted agents should not generate wildcards and synthesized responses without the informed consent of the registrant, and that entrusted agents should provide opt-out mechanisms that allows clients to receive the original DNS answers to their queries.”
+It contained a broader discussion of DNS response modification, with wildcards part of that discussion.
+SAC 032 provided preliminary recommendations for addressing DNS response modification, including this: “SSAC concurs with the IAB and recommends that entrusted agents should not use DNS wildcards in a zone without informing the domain registrant of the risks identified in this Report and elsewhere, that entrusted agents should not generate wildcards and synthesized responses without the informed consent of the registrant, and that entrusted agents should provide opt-out mechanisms that allows clients to receive the original DNS answers to their queries.”

 SAC 041, published in June 2009, summarized the SSAC’s study of DNS wildcarding since 2004 and advised “ICANN that new TLDs, including both new gTLDs and new ccTLDs, should not use DNS redirection and synthesized DNS responses. […] The redirection and synthesizing of DNS responses by TLDs poses a clear and significant danger to the security and stability of the domain name system.”
-[21] The references to redirection and synthesizing include the use of DNS wildcard address records.
+[21] The references to redirection and synthesizing included the use of DNS wildcard address records.

 For additional information on Site Finder, see the ICANN Archives for Verisign’s Wildcard Service Deployment.
 [22]